Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Results

-As discussed previously for exploration scenarios region based acquisition is preferred over acquisition of the complete scene due to limited resources.
-Also a region based approach provides the opportunity of acquiring the RoIs with greater precision.
-A comparison with classical compressed sensing \cite{CRT1,donoho1} and multi-level compressed sensing \cite{asymptoticSparsity} with Walsh measurements is tabulated in Table \ref{tableCompCupVisCs}.
+As discussed previously, for exploration scenarios region based acquisition is preferred over acquisition of the complete scene due to limited resources.
+Also a region based approach provides the opportunity to acquire the RoIs with greater precision.
+A comparison of the RPS with classical compressed sensing~\cite{CRT1,donoho1} and multi-level compressed sensing~\cite{asymptoticSparsity} with Walsh measurements is done in Table~\ref{tableCompCupVisCs}.
 The measurement budget is 5300 for all three acquisition methods and algorithm~(\ref{reviewEq15}) is used with Daubechies-8 wavelets as the sparsity basis.

 Rademacher measurements are used for classical compressed sensing.
 On its own classical compressed sensing and multi-level compressed sensing recover the entire scene at the native resolution of the DMD.
-As expected the RoIs are best reconstructed in the case of RPS as RoIs are recovered in a dedicated manner.
+As expected the RoIs are best reconstructed by the RPS, as in that case the RoIs are recovered in a dedicated manner.
 As the background is left at a lower resolution in the RPS algorithm the recovery of the background is best with multi-level compressed sensing.
-Table \ref{tableCompCupVisCs} thus shows that in an exploration scenario with limited measurement budget region based acquisition, like the RPS, is able to distribute the measurement budget intelligently and acquire better quality RoIs, as measured by NMSE and SSIM.
+Table~\ref{tableCompCupVisCs} shows that in an exploration scenario with limited measurement budget, region based acquisition, like the RPS, is able to distribute the measurement budget intelligently and acquire better quality RoIs, as measured by NMSE and SSIM.
 Fig.~\ref{figCompCupVisCS} in the supplementary material shows the reconstruction comparison from the three considered methods.

-Fig. \ref{figMRAMP} and Fig. \ref{figStone} show the multi-resolution compressed sensing reconstructions from MR-AMP \cite{ampMR, mrampCode} and the STOne transform \cite{stoneTransform, stoneCode} respectively for the Cuprite Vis dataset.
-MR-AMP used the same number of measurements for reconstruction at different down-sampling factors as the RPS algorithm illustrated in Fig. \ref{figCupVisRI}.
-For STOne transformation the number of measurements must be a power of 2, therefore we use 1024 and 4096 measurements to reconstruct two different low resolution images.
+Fig.~\ref{figMRAMP} and Fig.~\ref{figStone} show the multi-resolution compressed sensing reconstructions from MR-AMP~\cite{ampMR, mrampCode} and the STOne transform~\cite{stoneTransform, stoneCode} respectively for the Cuprite Vis dataset.
+MR-AMP used the same number of measurements for reconstruction at different down-sampling factors as the RPS algorithm illustrated in Fig.~\ref{figCupVisRI}.
+For STOne transformation the number of measurements must be a power of 2, therefore, we use 1024 and 4096 measurements to reconstruct two different low resolution images.
 These comparisons show that at the considered sub-sampling rates, a step-wise resolution refinement procedure, like the RPS, works better.
-No codes were provided by the authors of \cite{multiResCompSensing}, thus no comparison was possible.
+No codes were provided by the authors of ~\cite{multiResCompSensing}, therefore, no comparison was possible.